Cayman Islands Economic Substance Guide

 You own a Cayman-incorporated company conducting on a relevant entity from a Hong Kong branch.
 Since the Hong Kong branch pays corporate taxes on all of the branch’s income in Hong Kong relating to the relevant entity, the branch is regarded as a tax resident outside Cayman.

-Relevant activities under ES Law
+Relevant activities under Economic Substance Law

 Uncertain whether your company is subject to the Cayman ES rule?
 Try our Economic Substance Self-Assessment Tool.